Enhancing Heterogeneous Multi-Agent Cooperation in Decentralized MARL via GNN-driven Intrinsic Rewards: Experiments

 \subsection{Empirical Results}

-For the empirical analysis of the CoHet algorithm, we use HetGPPO as our baseline as it is the only decentralized heterogeneous policy learning algorithm that does not rely on any prior knowledge of agent heterogeneity and applies to all heterogeneity classes.
 CoHet outperforms HetGPPO in each of the six cooperative scenarios involving agents with heterogeneous traits (e.g. size, speed, observation radius).
 Moreover, both the CoHet\textsubscript{team} and CoHet\textsubscript{self} variants outperform the baseline in each of these cases.
 These results indicate that incorporating the GNN-based intrinsic motivation of CoHet enables the agents to surpass the baseline performance.
 In case of the two different variants of the algorithm, CoHet\textsubscript{self} only outperforms the rest in the MPE Simple Spread scenario, as shown in Figure \ref{subfig:simple-spread1}.
 On the other hand, CoHet\textsubscript{team} outperforms in the rest of the scenarios -- VMAS Navigation, VMAS Reverse Transport, VMAS Sampling, VMAS Flocking, and VMAS Joint Passage, as depicted by the Figures \ref{subfig:flocking1}, \ref{subfig:navigation1}, \ref{subfig:rev-transport1}, \ref{subfig:sampling1}, and \ref{subfig:joint-passage-hetgppo1}, respectively.
 Differing convergence properties of the agent dynamics models required a different number of training steps in each of these environments.
 All the environments in Figure \ref{fig:mean-extrinsic-rewards} were trained with a train batch size of 60000, in 4 random environment initializations, and for 1000 episodes where each episode lasted for a maximum of 200 environmental steps on a machine with an NVIDIA GeForce RTX 3090 GPU.
-For reproducibility of all our research, we include the details about the model hyper-parameters, and environment parameters in the supplementary materials and we also share the codebase.
+For reproducibility of all our research, we include the details about the model hyper-parameters, and environment parameters in the supplementary materials.
+The code will be made public upon acceptance.
 We hypothesize that the enhanced performance of CoHet over HetGPPO in the multi-agent cooperative tasks of Figure \ref{fig:mean-extrinsic-rewards} arises due to the effect of the intrinsic rewards acting as a penalty for misalignment with neighborhood predictions, thereby encouraging the agents to behave in a manner that reduces future uncertainty for their neighborhood.
 Moreover, the dense intrinsic rewards that foster collaborative actions in local neighborhoods also guide the agents during interactions with infrequent/sparse environmental feedback.
 Whereas CoHet allows agents to perform coordinated exploration even under reward sparsity, HetGPPO suffers when environmental (i.e. extrinsic) rewards are infrequent.